jariast/obsidian-notes/React/FullStack Course/Part7/Extending BlogList Exercises.md

 ```

 We're defaulting to not populating the user field if the `populate` query parameter is not present or is falsy.
 We're going to use the same approach with the `users` route, by default we're only going to return the Ids of blogs of an specific user.

+TODO: Actually use `createEntityAdapter` to manage normalized state.